gvmfhy/constitutional-seq/src/genbank_tool/gui/help_content.md

 **The MANE Selection Process:**
 1. For gene "PECAM1", check MANE database (~19,338 genes)
 2. Database query returns:
-   - MANE Select: NM_000442.5 (RefSeq) = ENST00000563921.5 (Ensembl)
+   - MANE Select: NM_000442.5 (RefSeq accession)
+   - Tool uses RefSeq ID to fetch from GenBank
    - Confidence: 1.0 (highest possible)
-3. This means BOTH RefSeq and Ensembl experts agree
+3. This means BOTH RefSeq and Ensembl experts agree on this transcript
-4. If MANE Select exists, STOP - use this transcript
+4. If MANE Select exists, use this transcript with highest confidence

 **MANE Plus Clinical:**
 Some genes have additional "MANE Plus Clinical" transcripts: